DDM-Lab/janus/README.md

 `pm2` while running as the user `ddmlab`, lest you instead start a new instance of it running as yourself.
 So, to start a demo initialized by running `run-demo.sh` in the current directly, do

-`sudo su -c ’pm2 start run-demo.sh’`
+`sudo su -c ’pm2 start run-demo.sh’ ddmlab`

 For demos using node.js create a configuration file, for example `ecosystem.config.js` describing your demo and do, while cd’ed to the appropriate directory,

-`sudo su -c ’pm2 start ecosystem.config.js’`
+`sudo su -c ’pm2 start ecosystem.config.js`’

 For an example of this, see `~ddmlab/demonstrations/gridworld-game-DEMO`